gregorylimeurhen/sutd404/README.md

 # mlops

 ## Objective
-Given a SUTD room name or address, return the corresponding address or name at extremely low latency using a language model.
+Given an SUTD room name or address, return the corresponding SUTD room address or name at low latency using a language model.
 ```mermaid
 graph LR
   parse_question["Parse question"] --> infer_answer["Infer answer"]